TITLE Director, Career Center

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Ensures the success of the Career Center by coordinating the development and evaluating the progress of goals and objectives.
+1. Ensures the success of the Career Center by coordinating, in collaboration with staff, the development of goals and objectives and monitoring progress toward achieving those goals and objectives.

 4. Manages funds by developing, planning and controlling annual departmental budgets.

-13. Assists students and alumni in their personal career development by providing career counseling, career information, job search strategies, and credential creation assistance.
+11. Assists students and alumni in their personal career development by providing career counseling, career information, and job search strategies.

-16. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Vice President for Student Affairs.
+17. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Associate Vice President for Enrollment Management and Services.

-17. Contributes to the overall success of the Career Center by performing all other duties and responsibilities as assigned by the Assistant Vice President for Student Academic Support Services.
+18. Contributes to the overall success of the Career Center by performing all other duties and responsibilities as assigned by the Associate Vice President for Enrollment Management and Services.

-The Director supervises all employees within Career Center and is supervised by the Assistant Vice President for Student Academic Support Services.
+The Director supervises all employees within Career Center and is supervised by the Associate Vice President for Enrollment Management and Services.

 OFFICE OF HUMAN RESOURCES